dilshads/telegram-bot-nova/README.md

 * `isDebug` **{Boolean}** Prints full JSON of the getUpdates obtained on the console screen.
 This is what I use for coding more events.
 * `loopDelay` **{Number}** The number of milliseconds per getUpdates request and events of processed and triggered.
 * `method` **{String}** The http request method to use.
 Can either use "GET" or "POST".
 POST is default and recommended since it can send larger queries and is more secure.
-Although a downside there chance it can send a double request.
+Although a downside there's a chance it can send a double request.
 * `port` **{Number}** The port number to use.

 ## Events